rolandgadbois/EEC201FinalProject/README.md

 We suspect we achieved lower accuracies for "Five" compared to "Zero" and "Eleven" because "Five" only has one voiced sound, whereas "Zero" and "Eleven" have two.
 Voiced sounds give us more useful features for the speaker and, therefore, the recognition is better.
 The accuracy for "Twelve" is quite high for the same reason.

+## Contributions
+Roland and I met after class several times to break down the tasks and algorithm and record our accuracies.
+Roland wrote most of the Matlab code because he was familiar with the language, and I wrote more of the report.